Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 >>
 >> > [!primary]
 >> >
->> > OVHcloud provides multiple deployment modes to meet different needs in terms of resilience, availability, and performance.
+>> > OVHcloud provides multiple deployment modes to meet different needs in terms of resilience, availability and performance.
 Each mode is optimized for specific use cases and offers varying levels of redundancy and fault tolerance.
 >> >
 >>
 >> ![Select a deployment mode](images/object-storage-bucket-creation-step2.png){.thumbnail}